Dry lake

-A dry lake bed, also known as a playa (/'plaɪ-ə/), is a basin or depression that formerly contained a standing surface water body, which disappears when evaporation processes exceed recharge.
-If the floor of a dry lake is covered by deposits of alkaline compounds, it is known as an alkali flat.
-If covered with salt, it is known as a salt flat.
+A dry lake bed, also called a playa (/'plaɪ.ə/), is a basin or depression that formerly contained a standing surface water body, which disappears when evaporation processes exceed recharge.
+If the floor of a dry lake is covered by deposits of alkaline compounds, it is called an alkali flat.
+If covered with salt, it is called a salt flat.

 Terminology

 If its basin is primarily salt, then a dry lake bed is called a salt pan, pan, or salt flat (the latter being a remnant of a salt lake).
 Hardpan is the dry terminus of an internally drained basin in a dry climate, a designation typically used in the Great Basin of the western United States.